Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

-If your cat darts to the sink every time it hears you turn on the water faucet don't be surprised, many cats actually favor running water to water that is located in their water dish.
-Cats prefer that their water be cool and fresh, therefore running water is most appealing to them for that very reason.
+If your cat darts to the sink every time it hears you turn on the water faucet, don't be surprised—many cats actually favor running water to water that is located in their water dish.
+Cats prefer that their water be cool and fresh, and therefore running water is most appealing to them for that very reason.

 It is not unusual for cats to dab their paw into the water dish and agitate it so they can have that flowing water appeal.
-Cool running water is very pleasing to many cats because it’s fresh, clean and it’s flowing.
+Cool running water is very pleasing to many cats because it’s fresh, clean, and flowing.

 When water is just sitting in a bowl all day, it can be unappealing to your cat, so it is a good idea to make sure your cat has a fresh bowl of cool drinking water throughout the day.
-Apparently though through a bit of research, there is no definitive reason why your cat fancies drinking from the faucet, except that it is cold and refreshing.
+According to my research, there is no definitive reason why your cat fancies drinking from the faucet, except that it is cold and refreshing.
 Many cats refuse to drink out of a bowl, therefore the following tips will help you keep your cat hydrated.